Use these solutions to improve cell phone signals in home, cottage, winter lodge, or summer cabin

 Based on your responses to the questions above you will have one of two viable cellular solutions available to you: femtocell or signal booster.

 Dive into the details of each cellular signal solution below.

 Also known as microcells, femtocells produce a cellular signal by using your internet connection.
 Femtocells can be purchased through your cellular carrier and will be carrier specific.
 So, if you have a cellular plan with Verizon you will want to purchase your femtocell through Verizon.

 Femtocells are the ideal solution for homes with no cellular reception, which we consider readings lower than -100 dBm.
-In most instances, femtocells will enhance cellular signal for a small space, but typically not much more than one to two small rooms.
+In most instances, femtocells will improve cell phone signals for a small space, but typically not much more than one to two small rooms.

 Femtocells cost between $100 and $400 and require a monthly subscription that will be added to your internet bill.
 Your cellular carrier may provide this for free, but this is very situational and something you shouldn’t depend on.

 What is a Signal Booster?